 We analyze the performance of XCS relative to each of the classifier schemes included in this study.
-For each comparison, we present several scatter plots relating XCS's performance to each of the complexity metrics (see Figs. 8-13), so that we can analyze when XCS is better, equivalent, and worse than each of the other classifiers at different levels of problem complexity.
+For each comparison, we present several scatter plots relating XCS's performance to each of the complexity metrics (see figures 8 - 13), so that we can analyze when XCS is better, equivalent and worse than each of the other classifiers at different levels of problem complexity.
 Each point in the scatter plots represents one classification problem.
-For each particular problem, a triangle is used when XCS significantly improves over the classifier to which it is compared, a square is used when XCS is significantly worse, and a cross when no significant differences are found.
+A triangle is used when XCS significantly improves over the classifier to which it is compared for the particular problem, a square is used when XCS is significantly worse, and a cross when no significant differences are found.

-We first examine the performance of XCS compared with that of the NN classifier.
-Fig. 8 shows different views of this comparison.
-Fig. 8(a)-(g) shows the percentage of improvement of XCS over NN versus each of the six geometrical descriptors.
-The percentage of XCS's improvement over NN is computed as where the error of a classifier is the average error of the ten permutations performed in a particular problem.
+We first examine the performance of XCS compared to that of the nearest neighbor classifier (NN).
+Figure 8 shows different views of this comparison.
+Plots 8(a) - 8(g) show the percentage of improvement of XCS over NN versus each of the six geometrical descriptors.
+The percentage of XCS's improvement over NN is computed as:

-$$\frac{\text{error(NN)} - \text{error(XCS)}}{\text{error(NN)}} 100 \tag{7}$$
+$$\frac{error(NN) - error(XCS)}{error(NN)} 100$$ (7)